baus/install-discourse/README.md

 to download packages from source and install them, so my instructions use Ubuntu 12.10 x64 server (note:with small RAM amounts, a 32bit image would probably work as well, but I'm standardizing on 64bit images).

-After creating your account at DigitalOcean, create a Droplet with at least 1GB of RAM, and select the Ubuntu OS image you want to use.
+After creating your account at DigitalOcean, create a Droplet *with at least 1GB of RAM* [1], and select the Ubuntu
+OS image you want to use.
 DigitalOcean will email the root password to you.

+[1] A minimum of 1GB of RAM is required to compile assets for production.

 # Login to your server